robier/enum/README.md

 ### Guidelines

-- Defined constants should not be public but private or protected.
-So they can not be used by developer.
-Developer should only use methods defined on enum class.
+- Defined constants should not be public but private or protected, so they can not be used by developer.
+Developer should only use methods defined in the enum class.
 - Keep enum definitions small and specific (do not put multiple concerns to one enum)
 - Do not extend your enumerations, ie. make your enums final.

 ### Helper functions

-There is also few helper functions in `Robier\Enum` namespace:
+There are also a few helper functions in `Robier\Enum` namespace:
 ```
 isEnum(string|object $enum): bool
 getEnumType(string|object $enum): string // can throw Robier\Enum\Exception\NotEnumClass